House Of Frankenstein, The Mummy's Curse (1944)

 Kurt Siodmak wrote a treatment called The Devil’s Brood which, in addition to featuring Frankenstein’s Monster, Dracula and the Wolf Man, also included Geoffrey Radcliffe the Invisible Man from The Invisible Man Returns [this was planned before The Invisible Man’s Revenge began production], to be again played by Vincent Price, The Mummy, The Captive Wild Woman [a woman who turns into a gorilla, from the film of the same name], The Mad Ghoul [self-explanatory, from the film of the same name], and a gypsy who cures Talbot!
 Such a packed tale would have required a much bigger budget than Universal were willing to provide, so Edward T. Lowe was hired to drastically simplify Siodmak’s story into a more manageable screenplay.
 Bela Lugosi was intended to return as Dracula but other commitments prevented that, but Boris Karloff was able to return to the series in style, albeit not as the Monster because he found the role of the evil scientist Niemann more interesting, plus the Monster didn’t do much in the film anyway.
 Erle C. Kenton returned from The Ghost Of Frankenstein to direct.
 The film did reasonable business but the feeling of desperation about it showed that the series was drawing to a close.

 Make no mistake, House Of Frankenstein is a long way from Frankenstein or Bride Of Frankenstein in quality.
 The film just does not hang together at all, and yet, whenever I watch what is without a doubt the silliest in the series yet, I never fail to enjoy it.
-It begins with Niemann and Daniel the hunchback in jail and…hey presto…lightning smashes one of the walls and the two villains are free!
+It begins with Niemann and Daniel the hunchback in jail and – hey presto – lightning conveniently smashes one of the walls and the two villains are free!
 It seems we are in for a Son Of Frankenstein-type revenge story with Niemann out to get the folks who caused him to be put away, but then he revives Dracula, and for about twenty minutes we are watching a Dracula film, with Dracula killing one of Niemann’s targets and going after his grand daughter-in-law Rita.
-There’s an interesting moment where the hypnotised Rita gazes into Dracula’s ring saying “I see people that are dead, and yet alive….alive, and yet dead”, and this part ends with a fine chase involving Dracula’s carriage and three policemen on horse, climaxing in Dracula’s death.
-And that’s it, the vampire, nor Rita or her boyfriend, play no part in the remaining two thirds of the movie, which could have existed quite well without Dracula at all.
+There’s an interesting moment where the hypnotised Rita gazes into Dracula’s ring saying “I see people that are dead, and yet alive, alive, and yet dead”, and this part ends with a fine chase involving Dracula’s carriage and three policemen on horse, climaxing in Dracula’s death.
+And that’s it, the vampire, nor Rita or her boyfriend, playing no part in the remaining two thirds of the movie, which could have existed quite well without Dracula having been in it at all.

 After introducing the setting with a musical number by a woman who sounds like a man and a stupid scene where our two men from the Scripps museum, wanting to investigate the rumours of a Mummy, try the ‘curse’ line before then saying they have a permit to look for the Mummy, the film wastes little time in getting to the action.
 Kharis is brought to life quickly, replete with altered detail regarding the tana leaves; this time it requires three to keep him alive and nine to make him walk.
 His first killing is the silliest of the whole series; the victim, the sacristan of the ruined monastery where the two villainous Egyptians [are there any other in these films, and why does one sound Italian?] just stands there as the slow-moving Mummy, who seems to struggle with just walking, moves towards him.
 Saying that though, there is an even more stupid bit near the end where the Mummy is trying to kill someone who is behind a door.
 Suddenly displaying huge strength, he rips away enough bars to enable himself to climb through the gap, yet still feels a need to smash down the door.

 Kharis really looks pitiful in this film.
 He’s barely able to stand up straight, instead lurching forward and sometimes looking like he’s about to topple over.
 I wonder if Lon Chaney deliberately overdid it to get through the Universal executives how much he hated the role?
 The best performance in the film is actually by Peter Coe, quietly sinister as Zandaab and doing quite a convincing Egyptian accent with it.
 Virginia Christie, who does some wonderfully theatrical faints, and Kay Harding are amongst the prettiest of Universal’s starlets but Harding is noticeably poor and Christie is not really up to the role of Ananka which is potentially quite complex.
-The score consists entirely of stock music, some of it by the great Dmitri Tiomkin, though it’s not too well used until the second half where the familiar Hans J.Salter and Frank Skinner comes in, the typical Son Of Frankenstein- derived stalking music helping to provide pace and doing its best to ramp up the excitement.
+The score consists entirely of stock music, some of it by the great Dmitri Tiomkin, though it’s not too well used until the second half where the familiar Hans J.Salter and Frank Skinner material comes in, the typical Son Of Frankenstein– derived stalking music helping to provide pace and doing its best to ramp up the excitement.
 Despite its many, many problems, I prefer the more offbeat Curse to the more widely praised Hand.
-Occasionally, very occasionally, it does seem like they tried to make something quite interesting.
+It’s just so bizarre and dumb it’s almost surreal.